vuusale/ReportGenie/README.md

 Now you’re ready to enter your findings and let the Genie do the rest!

+### Docker installation

+You can also pull the docker image to testify Genie's capabilities!
+Just execute `bash run.sh` command in the project root to pull and run the image.

+> [!WARNING]
+> **Please keep in mind that all data will be gone when you terminate the container.
+So I recommend cloning the repository to get the full out of this tool.**

 ### ✨ Features

-- Vulnerability Input Forms: Tell the Genie what you’ve uncovered—vulnerabilities, impact, remediation—it handles the rest.
+- **Vulnerability Input Forms**: Tell the Genie what you’ve uncovered—vulnerabilities, impact, remediation—it handles the rest.
-- Add Unlimited Vulnerabilities: Easily add as many vulnerabilities as you need without any hassle.
+- **Add Unlimited Vulnerabilities**: Easily add as many vulnerabilities as you need without any hassle.
-- Rich Text Editing: The text fields support rich text formatting, allowing you to enhance your content with various styling options.
+- **Rich Text Editing**: The text fields support rich text formatting, allowing you to enhance your content with various styling options.
-- Store Project Details: Save all your pentest project information securely within the app.
+- **Store Project Details**: Save all your pentest project information securely within the app.
 No more scattered notes or lost details.
-- Professional Report: Generate clean, professionally formatted reports ready to impress your clients or boss.
+- **Professional Report**: Generate clean, professionally formatted reports ready to impress your clients or boss.
-- Edit and Delete Past Projects: Need to update a report or remove an old project?
+- **Edit and Delete Past Projects**: Need to update a report or remove an old project?
 The Genie allows you to do everything effortlessly.
-- Download Reports Anytime: Access and download reports of your past projects whenever you need them.
+- **Download Reports Anytime**: Download reports of your past projects whenever you need them.
 Your reports are just a click away.
-- Set Default Settings: Customize default settings to match your preferred report style or company standards, saving you time on every project.
-- Define Custom Fields: Need to add specific information unique to your project?
-Define custom fields in your pentest report for complete flexibility.
+- **Define Custom Fields**: Need to add specific sections unique to your project?
+Define custom fields in settings for complete flexibility.
-- Fast & Simple: No more hours lost to formatting—just wish for a report, and it’s done.
+- **Fast & Simple**: No more hours lost to formatting—just wish for a report, and it’s done.

 > [!WARNING]
 > **Pro tip: Don’t ask the Genie for infinite wishes.
 It's a pentest reporting tool—not an actual genie granting unlimited wishes.**